felleg/felleg.gitlab.io-backup/content/posts/why-i-also-choose-vim.md

 # First Contact With Vim

-I'm sure most people's first contact with Vim happened when they were told to use Vim write text through an ssh connection.
+I'm sure most people's first contact with Vim happened when they were told to use Vim write to text through an ssh connection.
 It's kind of a rite of passage for developers, which usually goes like this:

 ```